MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-overview.md

 `<version>`\
 [`<utility>`](../standard-library/utility.md)\
 The following headers are deprecated since C++11: [`<ciso646>`](../standard-library/ciso646.md), [`<cstdalign>`](../standard-library/cstdalign.md), and [`<cstdbool>`](../standard-library/cstdbool.md).

+Other differences between freestanding and hosted implementations are:

+- Hosted implementations require a global function named `main`.
+A freestanding implementation can define its own startup and termination functions.
+- Hosted implementations must support more than one thread running at the same time.
+A freestanding implementation may or may not support concurrent threads.

 The Microsoft C++ standard library satisfies both freestanding and hosted requirements.